dialpad/dialtone/apps/dialtone-documentation/docs/components/rich-text-editor.md

 Provide prop `outputFormat: 'html'`

-the input will be formated as native html that can then be consumed by product.
+the input will be formatted as native html that can then be consumed by product.

 ## Tiptap Plugins Used